How to become a nurse

 Full-time courses usually take 3 years.

-You can train for a career as a nurse in the armed forces.
+You can also train to be a nurse in the armed forces.
 You can find more information at:

 Entry requirements